 Lull doesn’t have anything specific to athletes in its construction like Bear, but we just chose to highlight it due to its reasonable cost and overall great feel.
 That extra “spring” may also give more perceived support to people with higher muscle density or more muscle mass.
 Learn more in our Lull review.

 Support is very important for athletes especially.
-If you have proper support, your spine is aligned (in any sleeping position) so your muscles can relax and focus on recovery.
+If people have proper support, their spine is aligned (in any sleeping position) so their muscles can relax and focus on recovery.
 To learn more about Amerisleep read my full Amerisleep review.

 Deep, Uninterrupted Sleep Is The Key

-Whatever a mattress company is pitching you, realize that for an athlete you’re just after a deep, uninterrupted night of sleep.
-To repair and grow muscles, your body produces natural growth hormone, and in adults the majority of this production (along with protein synthesis to build muscle tissue) occurs during the deepest phases of sleep.
+Whatever a mattress company is pitching consumers, people should realize that for an athlete they’re just after a deep, uninterrupted night of sleep.
+To repair and grow muscles, athletes body produces natural growth hormone, and in adults the majority of this production (along with protein synthesis to build muscle tissue) occurs during the deepest phases of sleep.

 In order to maximize recovery — for your muscles AND central nervous system — what you really want to find is sleep that is uninterrupted, where you can be in a deep sleep as long as possible.
 It’s in those deep sleep cycles where the muscles relax, growth hormone is produced, and the body is most able to recover.
 If you find yourself tossing and turning and waking up frequently at night, you aren’t getting the deep-phase REM sleep that is necessary to help your body recover from your workouts.
 An uncomfortable mattress may keep athletes from relaxing during rest, interrupting sleep and harming recovery.

 How should people go about finding a mattress that supports their active lifestyle?
 People should start with the recommendations on this page, but other than that my main advice is to find a mattress that best suits their weight, sleeping style, and preferences.